zrwaite/se101-spaceship/README.md

 This subsystem's update function includes just one ability.
 However, it is likely the most difficult to use.

 -   setThruster: (thruster: ThrusterName, power: number) => Error | null
-    -   Sets the power of the specified thruster.
+    -   Sets the power of the specified thruster. _This only needs to be done once_ to turn them on.
+Then once to turn them off.
+Not repeatedly every frame.
     -   ```typescript
         type ThrusterName = 'main' | 'bow' | 'clockwise' | 'counterClockwise'
         ```